 Gifting chocolate cakes in a jar

-You can also enjoy the cakes as dessert after an informal dinner and serve them with cream, fruit compote, caramel sauce, or ice cream, my favourite option.
+You can also enjoy the cakes as dessert after an informal dinner and serve them with cream, fruit compote, caramel sauce, or ice cream, my favorite option.

 For the chocolate cakes